 10 stocks we like better than MicrosoftWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has quadrupled the market.*

 Teresa Kersten, an employee of LinkedIn, a Microsoft subsidiary, is a member of The Motley Fool's board of directors.
-Brian Stoffel has no position in any of the stocks mentioned.
-The Motley Fool owns shares of Microsoft and Oracle and has the following options: long January 2020 $30 calls on Oracle.
+Chris Neiger has no position in any of the stocks mentioned.
+The Motley Fool owns shares of and recommends Microsoft.
 The Motley Fool has a disclosure policy.